DeFiCh/defichain.com/content/learn/run-a-masternode.en.md

 ## Introduction

-Setting up a masternode on Defichain allows you to participate in the consensus protocol and receive staking awards.
+Setting up a masternode on DefiChain allows you to participate in the consensus protocol and receive staking awards.
 One thing to note is that in order to set up a masternode, you must have a minimum of 1 million DFI tokens.

 > NOTE: This how-to expects some basic familiarity with the Linux terminal